 A page break separates this introduction from the content that follows]

-Highly granular calorimeters are present in all concepts for future detectors in high-energy particle physics.
+Highly granular calorimeters are present in all selected concepts for future detectors in high-energy particle physics near accelerators.
 The technique adds the qualitative new feature of particle separation inside the calorimeter by tracking.
-The term Imaging or Tracking calorimeters describe this exciting possibility very well.
+The terms Imaging or Tracking calorimeters describe this possibility very well.
 The AIDA project helped to make significant progress towards the realisation of this new kind of detectors.
-The participating groups have created a network of detector infrastructures with different readout technologies.
-In particular these are analogue calorimeters with scintillator and silicon (or GaAS) as active elements and (semi)-digital calorimeters with gaseous resistive plate chambers (GRPC).
+The participating groups have created a network of detector infrastructures to test various types of integrated detector elements, featuring e.g. analogue readout with scintillator and silicon (or GaAS) sensors and (semi)-digital readout of gaseous resistive plate chambers (GRPC).
 The effective cooperation and sharing of infrastructures through AIDA within this R&D allowed for the realisation of a number of beam test campaigns that render the proof of the feasibility of the different proposals for imaging calorimeters.

 The acquired know-how will be useful for a sustained development of the technology in the near future.
-All calorimeter prototypes are read out by ASICs and digital electronics that are designed around common functional circuit blocks.
+All calorimeter prototypes (at the exclusion of the Forward Calorimeter, presenting very specific requirements) are read out by ASICs and digital electronics that are designed around common functional circuit blocks.
 This common approach creates enormous synergies needed for a deep understanding of the highly integrated devices.

 The technologies studied in this work package have already given rise to spin-offs in other fields of science and technologies.
-For example, the ASICs and silicon photomultpliers (readout of scintillator calorimeters) are applied in medical applications such as PET scanners.
+For example, the ASICs and silicon photomultipliers (readout of scintillator calorimeters) are applied in medical applications such as PET scanners.

 SUMMARY OF INDIVIDUAL Achievements

-As indicated in the introduction the R&D for granular calorimeters comprise various different output technologies.
+As indicated in the introduction the R&D for granular calorimeters comprise various different sensor and readout technologies.
 The main achievements of these technologies are sketched in the following.
-Note that the work reported thereafter constituted a major input for the Technical Design Report of the ILC in the detectors volume [7].
+Note that the work reported thereafter constituted a major input for the Technical Design Report of the ILC in the detectors volume [8].

 SILICON Tungsten electromagnetic calorimeter

+The SiW-ECAL detection elements (dubbed SLABs) are built upon one or several 18×18 cm² modular units coupled to an interface board.
+Each unit consist in of up-to 4 wafers of 9×9 cm² segmented in 5×5 mm² cells, readout by 16 SKIROC2 ASICs, through a thin PCB.
+The units are maintained by a Carbon-Fibre structure.
+The design and production of these units is a complex task implying intertwined instrumental, mechanical, electronics and thermal aspect, which is done incrementally.
+AIDA contributed to support these activities.

-Beam tests with up to eight short SLABs with a detection area of 9x9cm2 have been performed in 2012 and 2013.
+Beam tests with up to eight short SLABs with a detection area of 9×9cm2 (a single wafer) have been performed in 2012 and 2013.
 A scalable and compact DAQ system based on adapted Ethernet protocol and HDMI cables has been brought into operation for the beam tests.
-The detector is configured using XML and python scripts.
+The detector is configured using XML and python scripts [4].

-The results for 2012 were reported e.g. at the VCI conference at Vienna [4] and the paper publication got recently accepted by a peer-reviewed journal [3].
+The results for 2012 were reported e.g. at the VCI conference at Vienna [5] and the paper publication got recently accepted by a peer-reviewed journal [3].
 The Signal-over-Noise ratio is found to be always above 10:1 for different settings of the SKIROC2 ASIC.
 For a better detector understanding a simulation chain has been developed that e.g. is able to reproduce the position of the MIP.